-If your initial application is assessed as suitable, an appointment will be made for 2 Coordinators to visit you at your home and assess the suitability of you and your home to meet the legislative and Scheme requirements.
+If your initial enquiry is suitable, an appointment will be made for our Coordinators to visit you at your home to talk about your FDC plans and further assess the suitability of you and your home to meet the legislative and Scheme requirements.

 Registration with our Scheme provides:

 - Registration with a long standing Scheme fully approved for Child Care Subsidy.

 - New Educator Training.

 - Play Sessions run by our qualified Play Session Coordinator.

 - Facilities to liaise between parents and Educators.

 - Access to our Resource Library for quality educational resources, car seats, prams etc.